Last updated on May 30th, 2020 at 01:25 pm

 Disorganisation aside, I am not alone in my seasonal discombobulation (that’s 25 Scrabble points) although many have put more educated thought in to it than I. They’re all about crops and harvest times; I’m all about when to buy cable knit sweaters.

-However, in my mini-research I found that some folk have proposed scrapping the European four-season approach in Australia altogether and replacing it with a more robust 6 to 8 season approach based on plant cycles not tradition.
+However, in my mini-research (ABC) I found that some folk have proposed scrapping the European four-season approach in Australia altogether and replacing it with a more robust 6 to 8 season approach based on plant cycles not tradition.
 Pagan rituals aside, if the seasons remain all cock-eyed, we may just have to re-think our status-quo.
 It will be pretty interesting; we can’t bear to step away from the Union Jack so a complete seasonal overhaul should be as popular as shingles.
 Us Australians can be a wonderfully, frustratingly traditional bunch.

 Besides making my brain itch, all this seasonal skew reminds me that perhaps I need to go with the flow more.
 So it’s Summer outside when it should be Autumn.
 It’s all good.
 My tomatoes took their precious time to arrive?
 Better late than never, I say.
 It’s cool.
 It’s just a new groove, one that fits me like an ill-fitting wig.
 But that’s OK too.
 Seasons change and so can I. And, I have a wonderfully French, wonderfully simple vine-ripened tomato tarte tatin to celebrate.
 It’s vegan, it’s light and it’s a little something anyone can whip up for brunch tout suite.

-A good recipe, I think, is one that celebrates its produce and ingredients rather than confusing them.
+A good recipe, I think, is one that celebrates the produce and ingredients rather than confusing them.
 This vegan Vine-Ripened Tomato Tarte Tatin recipe is a celebration of all things tomato.
 With a hint of caramelised sugar and flecks of sea salt, the humble tommy is in its glory here.
 Sitting prettily on a circle of buttery, puffy pastry and enhanced with fresh oregano and red wine vinegar, the tomatoes pop with juicy sweetness.

 While I will always love sweet pear and apple tarte tatin, this rustic tomato version celebrates sweet and savoury combined.
 Tomatoes are a lovely alternative and means this French classic has a place outside of dessert.
 Dessert dishes for brunch.
 Summer in Autumn.
 Ill-fitting wigs.
 Where will all this wonderful unexpectedness end?
 Enjoy.